ArenKDesai/Aren-s-Notes/graphics aliasing.md

 To avoid Moray patterns, we can filter out problems before we sample a continuous object to a discrete representation.
 We can do this by removing sharp edges in the sampling and thicken / smooth them out to cover more deterministic pixels.
 These sharp edges, or fast changes, are high frequencies.
 The math to convert these frequencies to lower frequencies is the **Fourier transform**.
 Aliasing cannot be fixed after sampling, so filtering must always be done first.

+Another method to avoid aliasing is to blur triangles together.
+For example, if